mrocklin/thesis/matrix-compilation.md

 In principle this tree can be very large which negates the possibility of exhaustive search in the general case.
 Additionally some branches of this tree may contain dead-ends (we may not be able to find a valid all-inputs-are-atoms leaf within a subtree.)
 We desire an algorithm to efficiently find a valid and high-quality leaf of this tree.

-This problem matches the abstract version in section \ref{sec:search.md} on algorithmic search.
+This problem matches the abstract version in section \ref{sec:search} on algorithmic search.
 In that section we discussed algorithms to search a tree given the following interface functions:

     children  ::  node -> [node]
     objective ::  node -> score